The Game Developer's Guide to Digital Marketing

 by Game Marketing Genie, on 14-Feb-2020 13:53:08

-Digital marketing is one of the biggest - if not the biggest - forms of marketing available to businesses today.
-Your audience is bound to exist online somewhere, and you need to use this knowledge to attract and delight them so they convert into valuable leads.
+Digital marketing is one of the biggest - if not the biggest - forms of marketing available to game devs today.
+Your audience is bound to exist online somewhere, and you need to use this knowledge to attract and delight them so they start (and keep!) playing your game.
 In the technological era, it’s no longer good enough to rely on traditional marketing methods.
 You need to exist where your competitors are, target specific audiences and track your performance.
 The perfect way to do all this?
 Digital marketing.

 But what is digital marketing?

-What you want it to be for your business is up to you.
+What you want it to be for your gaming studio is up to you.
 Here are a few options that you can get involved in your digital marketing strategy.

-- Content creation to craft a loyal relationship between your brand and audience
+- Content creation to craft a loyal relationship between your brand and players

-- Ads placed in strategic locations that your target audience is likely to visit
+- Ads placed in strategic locations that your target players are likely to visit

 - Your company website as a way to create a good UX

-- Social media pages on platforms that your target audience is likely to frequent
+- Social media pages on platforms that your players are likely to frequent

-- Search engine marketing to rank where you should, and get the clicks you need
+- Search engine marketing to rank highly and get the clicks you need

-- Email marketing to inform your current audience
+- Email marketing to inform your current players

 - Web analysis to track your progress and measure your investments